 - Add ⅓ portion of the prepare and cooled chocolate ganache.

 - Whip at a low or medium-low speed until the chocolate is mixed evenly – up to 30 seconds to 1 minute.

 - Add the remaining ganache and whip again on a low to medium low speed for about a minute or until the mixture is smooth and even.
 You can also use cut and fold technique but it takes more time and more elbow work.

 - Spoon mousse in shot glasses or small bowls.
 Cover with lid or seal with a foil.
 Refrigerate for 4 hours or overnight.

 - Garnish with your favorite edible toppings like fresh or frozen berries, chocolate shavings, dollop of whipped cream or a few mint sprigs.
 Serve the chocolate mousse cold as a dessert.

-This eggless chocolate mousse recipe from blog archives (first published in November 2011) has been republished and updated on 6 June 2021.
+This eggless chocolate mousse recipe from blog archives first published in November 2011 has been updated and republished on June 2021.